jvalcher/termfu/README.md

 ## Contributing

 ### General Guidelines
-- For any significant contributions outside of patches, open an issue first.
 - Bug fixes, optimizations, new debugger implementations, and plugins are welcome.
 - Use existing code conventions.